Forty-fives: Cultural depictions

 the Monck could show France nothing but the Knave.

 In Herminie Templeton Kavanagh's tale Darby O'Gill and the Good People, the hero Darby plays forty-fives with the King of the Fairies, Brian Connors.

 Forty-fives appears in Thomas Head Raddall's 1950 novel The Nymph and the Lamp, where it is described as "practically the national game of Nova Scotia."

 Alice Taylor mentions the game in her memoir Do You Remember?, and Alden Nowlan makes reference to the game in his story The Glass Roses.
 In an episode of Bob and Margaret, a passing motorcyclist strikes up a game while characters are stuck in traffic.

+The narrator Noe plays a game of Forty-Five with his grandparents Ganga and Doady, and with Christy, in This Is Happiness, the 2019 novel by Irish writer Niall Williams.